Bixal/rapid-prototyping-with-uswds-event/README.md

 ### Principles

 - Speed: With more making and less meetings, we decrease time to tangibility.
-- Tangibility: By making prototypes, not promises, we increase our time to alignment.
+- Tangibility: By making prototypes, not promises, we increase our rate of learning.
 - Reusability: With a focus on frameworks, we can make everything we do faster.
 - Openness: By sharing our work, we can benefit from and contribute to the community.